Plage de Clugny (Plage de Cluny)

 - Sand & water color: Fine golden sand clear turquoise water

-- Best for: Walks along the beach, sunbathing, avoiding crowds
+- Best for: Walks along the beach, sunbathing, and avoiding crowds

 - Swimming conditions: Can be calm, but the waves often pick up to make it less than ideal for a beginner swimmer.
 The waves can be good for boogie boarders though.